eturea/Receipts-for-YNAB-site/terms.md

 ## 15. Dispute Resolution

 ### 15.1 Informal Resolution
-Before filing a claim, you agree to try to resolve the dispute informally by contacting us at support@ynabreceipts.app.
+Before filing a claim, you agree to try to resolve the dispute informally by contacting us at receiptsforynab.app@gmail.com.
 We will attempt to resolve the dispute informally within 60 days.

 ### 15.2 Governing Law
 These Terms are governed by and construed in accordance with the laws of the **State of California, United States**, without regard to its conflict of law principles.